|On this page|

 Welds the corner points of the faces of the box.

 Number of divisions along each axis.
 Available when Primitive type is Polygon Mesh or Mesh.

 The order of the surface on each axis.

-Available when Primitive type is Polygon or Points.
+Available when Primitive type is Polygon, Points, or Primitive.
 Creates a lattice for use with the Lattice deformer SOP.
 Turn on the checkbox to create a lattice, and use the fields to control the number of points in each axis.

 If you do not wish the interior points, use Axis Divisions and Polygon Mesh or Mesh modes.